-DAPR 298, 299-See General Usage Courses on pages 147-148.
+DAPR 298, 299-See General Usage Courses on page 154.

-DENTAL ASSISTANT
+DENTAL

 DENT 100 INTRODUCTION FOR DENTAL AUXILIARIES (3 cr.)-Introduction to dentistry and dental auxiliaries; history and development of dentistry and its related fields; the roles of the dental auxiliaries in practice and in relation to other members of the dental health team; dental ethics and jurisprudence; professional and educational opportunities.
 Introduction to dental instruments and equipment.
 Lecture 2 hours, Laboratory 3 hours, Total 5 hours per week.